lmirosevic/GBPush/README.md

         NSLog(@"We can send background push messages");
     }

-    // If the user was not asked to allow push notification... if (!didRequestPermissions) {
+    // It can happen that the user was not even asked to allow push notifications... if (!didRequestPermissions) {
         // ...perhaps they were asked before and rejected it for our app, and you only get to ask once.

-        // What we can do now is show an alert to the user, and/or urge them to go to the Settings app and enable push for our app there.
+        // What we can do now is show an alert to the user, or urge them to go to the Settings app and enable push for our app there.
         // ...
     }
 }];